Welcome to our practice & congratulations on your pregnancy!

 About Our Care Center

 We utilize what is known as an “integrated model of obstetrical care”.
 It is unique in the region and something about which we are very proud.
 Our model allows you to benefit from the very best that Obstetricians and Nurse-Midwives have to offer.
 Unlike most practices that have both Obstetricians and Nurse-Midwives, we don’t utilize an “either or” approach to your care, but rather a “both and” approach.
 Through this integrated model of care our team of providers will work together with you through your prenatal visits, your labor, your birth, and your postpartum care.
 It is our preference that you alternate appointments between providers so that by the end of your pregnancy you will feel equally comfortable with everyone on the team.
 It would be very common, in our model, for Drs.
-Stroud or Martin and one of the nurse-midwives to be present at your birth.
+Stroud, Martin, or Milburn and one of the nurse-midwives to be present at your birth.
 As providers working together, we can offer our patients and their families much more than we could separately.